-Q1 Knowledge of any information security initiatives that your government is doing Nothing in particular The government has not given any security initiatives on information securitty.
-Know a little about it.
-For example, the regulations related to the supervision of information contents and status of network operation, etc. know nothing about it Q1 Request for the government in order to improve information security environment in overseas trade and investment a) Tax incentives to improve information security b) Provision of training and education opportunities c) Improvement of IT infrastructures d) Development of standards or guidelines e) Development of shared mechanism to confirm information security level, including common check sheet d b, c, d, e a, b, d, e d a, d, b - additional comments Comemnt by interviewee: Laws, regulations, and institutions need to be enriched, supplemented, and concretized.
+Q1 4 Knowledge of any information security initiatives that your government is doing Nothing in particular It is heard that the government is establishing Department of information security which is in the national security campaign about information).
+But the governemt still doesn't know what kind of information and support that enterprises want to receive. any security initiatives on information security. example, the regulations related to the supervision of information contents and status of network operation, etc. know nothing about it Q1 Request for the government in order to improve information security environment in overseas trade and investment a) Tax incentives to improve information security b) Provision of training and education opportunities c) Improvement of IT infrastructures d) Development of standards or guidelines e) Development of shared mechanism to confirm information security level, including common check sheet d b, c, d, e a, b, d, e d a, d, b - additional comments Comemnt by interviewee: Laws, regulations, and institutions need to be enriched, supplemented, and concretized.
 It is not that there is no development of standards or guidelines right now; however, creating more of those do not necessarily enhance efficiency.
-I do not expect the government to create more and more standards or guidelines: Rather, what I think is necessary is that the government optimizes and makes the standards and guidelines perfect, by putting itself in company's shoes. national program on information security for companies that cost little fee or NA NA NA
+I do not expect the government to create more and more standards or guidelines: Rather, what I think is necessary is that the government optimizes and makes the standards and guidelines perfect, by putting itself in company's shoes.
+The government should run national program on information security for companies that cost little fee or free.
+NĂ NA NĂ